semgrep/semgrep-docs/docs/faq.md

 ### How do I configure Semgrep for different projects?

 Semgrep App provides centralized policy management.
-See [Managing CI policy](../semgrep-app/managing-policy/) for more details.
+See the [Rule Board](../semgrep-app/rule-board/) for more details.

 ### What is a policy?

 A policy is a simple collection of rules and a definition of what to do with rule results: fail the Semgrep CI run and/or send non-blocking notifications to third-party services like Slack.
-Please see [Managing CI policy](../semgrep-app/managing-policy/) for more details.
+Please see the [Rule Board](../semgrep-app/rule-board/) for more details.

 ## Monitoring